 Live owl programs are an exciting way to learn about the environment.
 The International Owl Center's wide selection of programs ensures that everyone will find a topic to fit their audience, from preschools to Audubon Societies.
 All programs must be scheduled in advance of your visit.

 Programs are offered either on- or off-site, but must be indoors in a generally insect-proof building due to the risk of West Nile Virus.
 Program length can be adjusted from 30 to 90 minutes depending on the program and audience, but 45-60 minutes is the usual length.
 Maximum group size at the Owl Center is 50.

 All programs include a visit from one or more of our ambassador owls.

 Director's Tours are for groups of 1-4 people, are by appointment only, and last approximately 2 hours.
-The cost is $200 for members and $250 for non-members.
+The cost is $200 for a group of members and $250 for a group of non-members.

 1-4 people (must include at least one adult); $200 members, $250 non-members

 Get a behind-the-scenes tour of the International Owl Center given personally by Executive Director Karla Bloem.
 You and up to three others will get to see where the owls live when they aren’t at work, food preparation, and how they are transported to and from work.
 You’ll also get to see the camera monitoring setup for Rusty, Iris and the other owls.
 And of course you’ll hear the whole history of the International Owl Center and the individual birds first-hand.
 Evening tours will also have a chance to hear the wild owls that hang out in the area.